Our guide to organising an event

 - carry out a risk assessment to ensure all aspects of public safety

 - consider whether your event will cause disruption to traffic and/or the local community

 A guide has been produced to help support anyone looking to run an event in Oxfordshire and contains practical advice on issues such as safety, licensing and traffic management.
-View the event safety guide here.
-The government has produced similar guidance for the running of community events and also a guide to organising a street party.
+Click on the button below to download the guide.

-View the guidance for obtaining a road closure for a social event or street party here.
 You may require a licence for your event if it includes the sale or supply of alcohol, the provision of late night refreshment or regulated entertainment.
-For more information see our alcohol and entertainment licensing pages or for small events see our information on temporary event notices.

 Safety Advisory Group